-In addition to Looker’s native data delivery destinations (email, Amazon S3 bucket, SFTP, or applications using a webhook), this page discusses how to send one-time data deliveries to services integrated with Looker, and has been enabled by your Looker admin from the Looker Action Hub.
+In addition to Looker’s native data delivery destinations (email, Amazon S3 bucket, SFTP, or applications using a webhook), this page discusses how to send one-time data deliveries to services integrated with Looker that have been enabled by your Looker admin from the Looker Action Hub.

 Delivering to an Integrated Service

-Open the Send pop-up from your Explore, Look, or dashboard.
+Open the Send or Schedule pop-up from your Explore, Look, or dashboard.
 (You must save an Explore as a Look before you can schedule it for delivery.)
 In the Where should this data go? section, choose the service that you want to use.
 The services are set up by your Looker admins.

 Depending on the service, there may be additional destination-specific fields.
 These fields provide the integrated service with additional information required to perform the selected action with your data.
 See more about delivering data from integrations in the Delivering dashboard or query data section of the Sharing data through an action hub documentation page.